situmtech/situm-ios-swift-getting-started/README.md

     })
 ```

-As we can see, all requests are very similar, and remain being so for the other resources (events, points of interest, floorplans, etc.).
+As we can see, all requests are very similar, and remain being so for the other resources (points of interest, floorplans, etc.).

 ### Step 5: Activate the positioning

 The last step is to initiate the indoor positioning on a certain building.
 This will allow the app to retrieve the location of the smartphone within this building.
 In order to receive location updates, just add the following code to your project:

-In your class, make sure to conform to the protocol SITLocationDelegate
+In your class, make sure to conform to the protocol SITLocationDelegate protocol:

 ```swift
 var sharedLocationManager: SITLocationManager = SITLocationManager.sharedInstance()